NixOS/nix/doc/manual/source/store/drv.md

 The two concepts need to be introduced together because, as described below, each depends on the other.

 ## [Derivation]{#derivation}

+A derivation is a specification for running an executable on precisely defined input files to repeatably produce output files at uniquely determined file system paths.

 What is natural Unix analog for a build step *in action*?
 Answer: a process that will eventually exit, leaving behind some output date.